Ribeirão Preto: Health

 In 2009 the municipality counted with 319 health establishments such as hospitals, emergencies rooms, clinics and dental care, being 64 of these publics and 255 private.
-With them, the city had 2 177 beds available for hospitalization, which 847 are in the public's establishments and 1 320 in the private's.
+With them, the city had 2,177 beds available for hospitalization, which 847 are in the public's establishments and 1,320 in the private's.
 In 2011, 95.7% of the children of under-1 year had their immunization updated.
-In 2010 was registered 8 141 new born, and the infant mortality rate as 9.7/ every 1 000 born child and 99.8% of all the new born had assisted birth.
+In 2010 was registered 8,141 new born, and the infant mortality rate as 9.7/ every 1,000 born child and 99.8% of all the new born had assisted birth.
 In the same year 12.5% of all pregnant women were under-20 years.
-32 963 children were weighed by the Family's Health Program, and 0.8% of them were undernourished.
+32,963 children were weighed by the Family's Health Program, and 0.8% of them were undernourished.

 Ribeirão Preto has the following hospitals, among public and privates: Hospital das Clínicas de Ribeirão Preto - HC Campus (Clinics Hospital of Ribeirão Preto) - Emergency Unit and HC Criança; Hospital Estadual de Ribeirão Preto (State Hospital of Ribeirão Preto); Hospital Santa Casa de Ribeirão Preto (Santa Casa Hospital); Hospital Psiquiátrico Santa Tereza (Santa Tereza Psychiatric Hospital); Sanatório Espírita Vicente de Paulo (Spiritist Sanatorium Vicente de Paulo); Beneficência Portuguesa Hospital; Hospital do Câncer de Ribeirão Preto - SOBECCan (Cancer Hospital of Ribeirão Preto); São Lucas Hospital; Ribeirânia Hospital; Hospital Municipal Santa Lydia (Santa Lydia Municipal Hospital); São Paulo Hospital; São Francisco Hospital; Electro Bonini Hospital; Mater; Hospital Maternidade Sinhá Junqueira (Sinha Junqueira Maternity Hospital); RDO VIVER Hospital; Unimed Ribeirão Hospital.

 The Ribeirão Preto's Health division is linked to the City hall and responsible for the maintenance and operation of the Sistema Unico de Saude (SUS- Unified Health System), and for the policies, programs and projects that aimed the city's health.
 For the first care the city counts with 33 Units UBDS and UBS.
-Among the support and basic attention services there’re the Homeopathy and Herbal Medicine Program, Sanitary Surveillance (VISA), the Programme for Health Care of the Person with Disabilities (PASDEF), the Home Care Service (DSS), the Health Program of the Deaf and Fissured (Prodaf) and the Program Community Integration (PIC).
+Among the support and basic attention services there're the Homeopathy and Herbal Medicine Program, Sanitary Surveillance (VISA), the Programme for Health Care of the Person with Disabilities (PASDEF), the Home Care Service (DSS), the Health Program of the Deaf and Fissured (Prodaf) and the Program Community Integration (PIC).
 The Service Mobile Emergency (EMS) in Ribeirão Preto was one of the first to be instituted in Brazil, counting today with 11 ambulances basic (USBs) and a mobile ICU.

-Ministry of Health points Ribeirão Preto as the best city in the state and the third better in the country, among the 29 Brazilian's municipality with the highest income and infrastructure in access and quality of the health services.
-The city was rated 6,69, above the Brazilian average, of 5,47, according to the SUS’ Index of Performance (Idsus).
-The first two ranked are Vitória (ES) and Curitiba (PR) with the notes 7,08 ad 6,96, respectively.
+The Ministry of Health has identified Ribeirão Preto as the best city in the state and the third best in the country, among the 29 Brazilian municipalities with the highest income and infrastructure in access and quality of the health services.
+The city received a score of 6.69, above the Brazilian average of 5.47, according to the SUS Index of Performance (ldsus).
+The top two ranked cities are Vitória (ES) and Curitiba (PR), with scores of 7.08 and 6.96, respectively.
 The hospitals, clinics and medical centres of Ribeirão Preto attract people from many municipalities of the region.